 Part Two: Checking of Documents and Submitting Your Application

-Another representative came and collect me.
+Another representative came and collected me.
 This is the stage that they went through my application, documents and biometrics.
 The first thing again they ask for is that confirmation sheet with a QR code and your passport.
 They will scan that in, it’ll bring up all the details of that and your application.

 My biometrics was reviewed which just double-checks your photo, signature and fingerprints are ok.
 I had to explain any scars or markings on my fingerprints which was recorded against my biometrics.